 - 5.2 Explain the importance of an accessible complaints procedure for reducing the likelihood of abuse (Level 2 Diploma in Care, Safeguarding and protection in care settings)

-Having a clear and accessible complaints procedure is an important factor that can contribute towards reducing the likelihood of abuse.
+Having a clear and accessible complaints procedure is an important factor that can contribute to reducing the likelihood of abuse.

 This is because it assures the individuals receiving care and others that have contact with care services that they can challenge poor standards of care without fear of reprisal.
 If individuals understand their rights and know that they can complain if they feel something is not right, it makes them less vulnerable to abuse because care staff are more likely to work to higher standards and any bad practices can be dealt with swiftly.

 As well as raising an individual’s awareness of their rights, it also increases the individual’s confidence to challenge how their care is provided as well as giving others confidence in the system.
 And, of course, it alerts management and other agencies that there is a potential for abuse so that they can take action to prevent it.

 Your organisation should have a clear and concise complaints policy and procedure.
 You will need to familiarise yourself with it so that you know what to do if somebody tells you that they want to make a complaint.

 The complaints procedure must be accessible, which may mean ensuring that it is available in different user-friendly formats, such as easy-read or large print.
 One-off adaptations may be needed to make it accessible to a particular individual’s needs.
 Individuals should also be able to view the complaints procedure easily – for example, it could be published on the organisation’s website or available in the reception area.